-English: Professional and Creative Writing, MA
+English MA, Professional and Creative Writing Specialization

-The professional and creative writing MA provides students with the opportunity to practice the craft of writing in a wide variety of professional and creative genres.
-The program provides mentorship from award-winning writers working in poetry, fiction, and creative non-fiction.
-Additionally, the program provides students opportunities to hone their professional writing skills with topics drawing from fields such as rhetoric and persuasive writing, research methods, and advanced technical writing and documentation.
-Students develop their own custom-fit courses of study, which culminate in a thesis-level capstone-writing course.
-The program prepares graduates to begin writing intensive careers, advance in the workplace, or prepare for further graduate programs.
+The Professional and Creative Writing specialization provides students with the opportunity to practice writing in a wide variety of professional and creative genres.
+The program provides mentorship from award-winning writers working in poetry, fiction, and creative nonfiction; it also provides opportunities for students to hone their professional, rhetorical, and technical writing skills, using advanced research methods.
+Students develop individual courses of study, which culminate in a graduate-level portfolio of student writing.
+The program prepares students to begin writing-intensive careers, advance in the workplace, or prepare for further graduate programs; students awarded a teaching assistantship will also be prepared to teach at the college level.
+This specialization may be fully completed online.